-The Board of Directors has overall responsibility for the establishment and oversight of the risk management framework.
+The Board has overall responsibility for the establishment and oversight of the risk management framework.
 The Board has established separate Audit and Risk Committees which are responsible for developing and monitoring risk management processes.
-The committee reports regularly to the Board of Directors on its activities.
+The committees report regularly to the Board on its activities.